Cyclic Implicit Complexity: Preliminaries

-In this section we recall a well-known formulation of Bellantoni and Cook's algebra as a type system with modalities to distinguish the two sorts (cf., e.g., \cite{Hofmann97}).
+We shall work with a formulation of Bellantoni and Cook's algebra as a type system with modalities to distinguish the two sorts (similarly to \cite{Hofmann97}).
 In order to facilitate the definition of the circular system that we present later, we here work with sequent-style typing derivations.

+We only consider \emph{types} (or \emph{formulas}) $\n$ (`safe') and $\sq \n$ (`normal') which intuitively vary over the natural numbers.
+We write $A,B,$ etc.\ to vary over types.